Make a lampstand of pure gold. Hammer out its base and shaft, and make its flowerlike cups, buds and blossoms of one piece with them. Exodus 25:31

 Now I’m not saying that we should be building cathedrals today.
 But could we pay more attention to the arts in the buildings we do have?
 The examples I’ve given so far come from large churches, but most churches today are small, between 50 to 200 people.
 However, even a small church can add beauty to its building.
 Maybe you won’t have a dramatic waterfall, but you could spruce it up with greenery or some artwork.
 Even just the way you paint your walls might add beauty.

 I recently visited Journey Canada in Vancouver and this small office created an immediately favourable impression of their ministry through brightly coloured walls, a bold painting and a decorative brass vase.
-What a surprisingly beautiful sanctuary of sensory delight inside an old brick manufacturing building which used to house a coffin manufacturer!
+What a surprisingly beautiful sanctuary of sensory delight inside an old brick manufacturing building that used to house a coffin manufacturer!

-Barrhead Church of God in Barrhead, AB has a stained glass picture mounted on a light box which adds to the visual interest of their foyer.
+Barrhead Church of God in Barrhead, AB has a stained glass picture mounted on a light box, which adds to the visual interest of their foyer.

 Art lets people know they are somewhere distinctive.
 It denotes that “this place is different from other places.”
 James Davison Hunter writes that “when the physical places we inhabit look alike, place seems to matter even less.
 What was distinctive about a place [pales] into [an anonymous] space and we end up with what James Kunstler has called ‘a geography of nowhere’ – where every place looks like no place in particular.”2 Art can create places of wonder, awe, and mystery.

-Art and the poor
+Art and the Poor

 Ray Bakke has said that “The poor need beauty as well as bread.”
 According to Charlie Self, “It is not too expensive to invite artists and artisans, builders and craftsmen, to adorn the worship locale with color, light, and images that convey the mission, vision, and values of the community.
 Simplicity does not mean plainness, and good stewardship includes aesthetic leadership.”3